 There are a few popular supplements that claim to be helpful for OCD, but their benefits have not held up to scientific scrutiny.

-St. John’s wort (Hypericum perforatum) blocks the breakdown of serotonin, so it seems possible that it could help OCD, but human studies have found it no more helpful than a placebo.
-(46)
+St. John’s wort (Hypericum perforatum) blocks the breakdown of serotonin, so theoretically, it seems that it could help OCD.

 5-HTP is an amino acid precursor for serotonin.